Background pattern

 Read the section "Breastfeeding".

-Ask your doctor if you are not sure when to start.
+Ask your doctor if you are unsure when to start.

-If you take more Drospil than you should:
+If you take more Drospil than you should

-If you forgot to take Drospil:
+If you forget to take Drospil

 Consult your doctor.

-• Forgetting a tablet during days 8-14 (second row):
+• Forgetfulness of a tablet during days 8-14 (second row)

 You can choose between two options: